A person standing at a podium giving a speech to graduates.

 Program-Level Assessment Methods

 When properly aligned to learning goals, assessment methods help us determine whether our students are learning what we think they’re learning, as well as how well program content, delivery and pedagogy support students’ opportunities to achieve program learning goals.
-Methods will vary depending on the learning goal(s) and progress should be measured using several methods.
+Methods will vary depending on learning goal(s) and progress should be measured using several methods.
 Aim to measure both directly and indirectly.
 Direct measures measure how well students demonstrate that they have achieved a learning goal.
 Indirect measures measure students’ (or others’) perceptions of how well they have achieved a learning goal.

 Examples of Direct Measures